Pre-Social Work

 Credits: 1

 Provides an opportunity for human services students to create and implement projects for the development of personal knowledge and skill.
 Provides students the opportunity to receive support on internship progress.
-To complete the requirements of the course students will need to receive a criminal background clearance.
-Please refer to the Criminal Background section of the catalog for more information on the criminal background study.
-This course must be taken concurrently with HSER 1189, Internship.
+This course must be taken concurrently with HSER 1189 - Internship.
 The course may be repeated once.
-Prereq: Must take currently with HSER 1189, Internship.

 Prerequisites: None